TimMisiak/timmisiak.github.io/content/posts/snippy-assistant-with-eyes.md

 # Make your own!

 The hardest part of this whole project was the screen capture.
 There seemed to be no good cross-platform libraries for screen capture, and this was a big hurdle for both this project and the products we want to build at Augmend.
 To solve this problem we created CrabGrab as an open source project.
 We're hoping this will make it much easier for other people to create similar projects.
-If you want to read more about how we built CrabGrab, check out this post here (TODO: Insert link).
+You can see a few other examples of CrabGrab in [the repo](https://github.com/AugmendTech/CrabGrab/).
 Try it out and let us know what you build!